 There were so many fads and crazes in America during the 1920s that it was impossible to include all of them in this blog post.
 Share other ones we may have missed in the comments!

-- Popular Fads and Crazes through American History by Nancy Hendricks (2018)
+- Information about fads and crazes from Popular Fads and Crazes through American History by Nancy Hendricks (2018)

 - Search Chronicling America* to find more newspaper coverage of the fads and crazes of the 1920s and more!

 - Check out these guides on related topics in Chronicling America: